 This isn’t just a problem because we all need to get along.
 The unintended consequence of this dichotomy is that the people willing to move their lives overseas for the sake of the gospel are often the least convinced of the importance of the local church.
 When people perceive missions and the local church as two wholly distinct and therefore mutually exclusive Christian lifestyles, we don’t just lose quality people who would have made great missionaries; we build churches who believe that missions is something “those people” out there do, not us.

-How should we as churches recognize and respond?
-How do we help people, particularly young people, make wise decisions about how to give their lives in service to the Lord?
+How should we as churches recognize and respond and how do we help people, particularly young people, make wise decisions about how to give their lives in service to the Lord?
 How can we do this soberly, without demonizing or elevating the decision to stay or go?

 The question obviously exceeds the bounds of a brief article, but here are a few initial proposals: